lisaoude/browser-technologies-2021/README.md

 </br>

 #### CSS
-Next, I added my CSS.
-I gave each course their own 'page' to make the survey progressively disclosed and easier to fill out, because the user needs to only focus on one course at a time.
-The navigation for this layout is HTML & CSS only, so it doesn't need any JavaScript to work.
-I did this, so the user has the most optimal layout, even if they may have JavaScript turned off.
-Another enhancement that gets enabled once CSS does, is a progress bar being shown to the user on each page as well.
+My second layer is my CSS.
+Once CSS is enabled, each course gets their own 'page' and the progress bar is shown to the user.

 </br>